tqvarnst/reactive-vs-servlet/README.md

 The installation is used as Ansible Playbook and there for require  **Ansible** and **Ansible Galaxy**.
 For load-testing we will use a tool called **Siege**.

+|**NOTE:** Currently the Ansible playbooks for minishift does only support the CDK versions of Minishift.
+If you are using community version of minishift then start minishift before you run the playbook and then use `-e minishift=false` as a parameter to the ansible-playbook.

-1. You need to have a OpenShift 3.10 installation, for example [Red Hat CDK](https://developers.redhat.com/products/cdk/overview/) or Minishift.
+1. You need to have a OpenShift 3.9 or 3.10 installation, for example [Red Hat CDK](https://developers.redhat.com/products/cdk/overview/).

 2. Install `ansible` and `ansible-galaxy` command line tools